ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 Also known as Shift Cipher, it is one historic example of a cryptosystem where to produce the cipher, the message was rearenged by shifitng the alphabetic occurrences a fixed number.

-So, with the word 'tutorial' was to be ciphered by this process, using the number 3 which makes for the classic Ceasar Cipher:
+So, with the word 'tutorial' to be ciphered by this process and using the number 3 as key, which makes it for the classic Ceasar Cipher:

 ![ceasar-cipher-example-01](/images/articles/security/ceasar-cipher-example-01.png)